aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/expose-geometric-transformations/_index.md

 ---
-title: "How to Create Node in Java 3D with Aspose.3D – Transformations"
+title: "Apply Geometric Transformations to a Node Using Aspose.3D Java API"
-linktitle: Expose Geometric Transformations in Java 3D with Aspose.3D
+linktitle: "Apply Geometric Transformations to a Node with Aspose.3D Java"
 second_title: Aspose.3D Java API
 description: "Learn how to create node Aspose 3D in Java, master geometric transformations, apply translations, and evaluate global transforms with Aspose.3D."
 weight: 13